MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 ## Output tables in Dataverse

-Some Customer Insights tables are available as in Dataverse.
+Some Customer Insights tables are available in Dataverse.
 For more information, see [Customer Insights tables in Dataverse](entities.md#customer-insights-tables-in-dataverse).

 [!INCLUDE [footer-include](includes/footer-banner.md)]